hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter5.md

 !!! warning
     * Commonly we don't use the encoder to measure the speed because installing the speed sensor to the rotor part will lead to a vibration to the rotor.
 In this case, we need to improve our controller design without the speed sensor.
-    * Between the controller and electrical machine there have the power converter, but we often ignore it because compared with the controll loop, the power converter module have a fast response.
+    * Between the controller and electrical machine there have the power converter, but we often ignore it because compared with the control loop, the power converter module have a fast response.
-    * The system is not fesiable when $\frac{1}{R_a + s L_a} = \frac{1}{sJ + G}$
+    * The system is not feasible when $\frac{1}{R_a + s L_a} = \frac{1}{sJ + G}$

-If the DC machine is seperately excited, then the controller for the exciting loop should be:
+If the DC machine is separately excited, then the controller for the exciting loop should be:
 <figure markdown="span">
     ![](pics/chapter5/figure3.png){ width="600" }
 </figure>

-## 2. Magnetic Field of the Isotorpic Machines
+## 2. Magnetic Field of the Isotropic Machines

-### 2.1 Machines that have Concerntrated Windings
+### 2.1 Machines that have Concentrated Windings
-First we look at the isotorpic rotor electrical machine with concerntrated winding, which have a constant airgap around the machine:
+First we look at the isotropic rotor electrical machine with concentrated winding, which have a constant airgap around the machine:

 <figure markdown="span">
     ![](pics/chapter5/figure4.png){ width="300" }
 </figure>

-For the concerntrated windings, we only have one __magneticmotive force (MMF)__ source $\mathcal F$ around the machine, where
+For the concentrated windings, we only have one __magnetomotive force (MMF)__ source $\mathcal F$ around the machine, where

 $$
 \mathcal F = N_{turns}i